-Jobless claims are a leading economic indicator for measuring broad employment trends and the health of the economy, but it should be noted that they do not include substantial groups such as self-employed workers, unpaid family workers, workers in certain not-for-profit organizations, and several other small (primarily seasonal) worker categories that are not covered by unemployment insurance programs.
+These statistics are good for measuring employment trends, but it should be noted that they leave out substantial groups such as self-employed workers, unpaid family workers, workers in certain not-for-profit organizations, and several other small (primarily seasonal) worker categories that are not covered by unemployment insurance programs.